* IMPORTANT INFORMATION FROM AYLESFORD SCHOOL FOR SEPTEMBER 2021 APPLICATIONS *

 · Climbing Wall

 · BYO Wireless Access Points

 Aylesford School aims to offer excellent careers provision by embedding into our curriculum an employability programme that equips each and every student with the skills to successfully progress into the world of work.
 The aim is for each student to advance being self-aware, having learnt about the world of work and able to develop and manage a successful career.

-One-to-one career guidance is available to all of our students from our careers team, led by our qualified careers adviser, as well as outside employers.
+One-to-one career guidance is available to all of our students from our careers team, led by our qualified careers adviser.
 We build on student’s prior attainment and enable them to develop clear and realistic plans for the future.
 In all conversations with students we seek to raise aspirations and ambitions.

 Workshops and presentations are given to highlight different career path options.
 Experts visit the school to give group guidance on topics such as applying for apprenticeships.
 We also facilitate organisations that provide support with CV writing, interview skills and work place disciplines.
 These sessions give a wide range of high quality non-qualification activities designed to develop personal, social and employability skills.

-Our annual careers week and careers event spotlight the available opportunities for future progression.
+Our annual careers fair spotlights available opportunities for future progression.
 External companies, educators and organisations promote a variety of further education, employment and training options for students to explore.

 Students have a dedicated mentor to support them through their 6th Form journey.
-In addition, students have access to advice and guidance within school.
+In addition, students have access to the school's highly experienced Pastoral Support Managers.

 If you need financial support and meet the relevant criteria, we may be able to help with the cost of travel, equipment, books or trip costs through the Post 16 Bursary Fund.
 All students are welcome to apply.